Pretty Little Liars (2022 TV series)

-Pretty Little Liars is an American slasher teen drama mystery television series created by Roberto Aguirre-Sacasa and Lindsay Calhoon Bring for Max.
-It is the fourth television series in the Pretty Little Liars franchise, which is based on the novel series written by Sara Shepard, and set within the same continuity as the previous series.
+Pretty Little Liars is an American slasher teen drama mystery television series created by Roberto Aguirre-Sacasa and Lindsay Calhoon Bring for HBO Max.
+It is the fourth and final television series in the Pretty Little Liars franchise, which is based on the novel series written by Sara Shepard, and set within the same continuity as the previous series.
 The series features an ensemble cast, headed by Bailee Madison, Chandler Kinney, Zaria, Malia Pyles, and Maia Reficco.

 Warner Bros. announced the series' development with Aguirre-Sacasa as showrunner in September 2020.
 It was given a straight-to-series order by HBO Max at the end of the same month.
 Filming took place in New York during the COVID-19 pandemic.
 It is the first series in the franchise not to be broadcast on ABC Family/Freeform and to be carried on a streaming television service.

 The first season, titled Original Sin, premiered on July 28, 2022.
 In September 2022, the series was renewed for a second season, subtitled Summer School, that premiered on May 9, 2024.
-In September 2024, the series was canceled after two seasons.
+In September 2024, the series was canceled after two seasons, ending on an unresolved cliffhanger.

 Plot

-Five teenage girls living in Millwood, Pennsylvania, come together after receiving cryptic messages from a mysterious person calling themselves "A", who holds their mothers responsible for a series of events that resulted in a classmate's death on New Year's Eve 1999.
+The lives of 5 teenage girls living in Millwood, Pennsylvania, begin intersecting as they all receive cryptic text messages from an anonymous stalker calling themselves A, as they are the targets in a plan of revenge for the actions of their mothers committed that resulted in the suicide of a classmate of theirs at a New Years Eve Party back in 1999.